ncocana/proyecto-pydevops/README.md

 The idea is to create a platform where local people and tourists can check the availability of rental bikes in an area.
 It is about building an aggregator where companies could use their fleet of bicycles.

 As students of the first year of the Higher Degree in Web Application Development, our project consists in creating a no-relational database using MongoDB and extracting the data with the purporse of inserting it on the webpage we will create using a Python.
 This Python program creates the HTML of the webpage while inserting the data of the database on them.
 This HTML will be automatically created on a folder called "docs" with all the other files needed for the webpage to properly display (CSS, images, videos, etc).
-Finally, the webpage will be deployed through GitHub Pages (this is why the files of the webpage need to be on a folder called "docs", so Pages can properly show the webpage).
+Finally, the remote repository will automatically be pushed to GitHub so the webpage can be deployed through GitHub Pages (this is why the files of the webpage need to be on a folder called "docs", so Pages can properly show the webpage).

 # Manual